Dynamic Tables in Excel (Table of Contents)

 Step 5: If I refresh the pivot table, it will not give me an updated report because the data range is only limited to A1 to D11.

 This is the problem with the normal data ranges.
-Every time we need to change the data source range to update our reports.
+We must change the data source range to update our reports every time.

 Create a Dynamic Table to Reduce Manual Work